 This Sunday's Golden Globes will be a celebration of TV, movies, globes, free hooch, and foreign journalists — but more important, it will be a celebration of Tina Fey and Amy Poehler's twenty years of being "Tina and Amy," best friends who coincidentally became two of TV's most beloved comic actresses.
 And even though we've only really known them for about half that time, it feels like forever, as often happens with paldom.
 Their best friendship is our best friendship.
 It reminds us that people are kind and funny and able to photobomb each other.
-So, let us walk you through the history of mankind's greatest friendship since Jesus and whichever apostle he liked best, so with them set to host a second time we updated it, adding the last year of friendship and some fun tidbits we missed the first time.
+Before last year's Globes, we walked you through the history of mankind's greatest friendship since Jesus and whichever apostle he liked best, so with them set to host a second time we updated it, adding the last year of friendship and some fun tidbits we missed the first time.

 1993: Tina Fey and Amy Poehler meet in an improv class at Chicago's ImprovOlympic.

 Amy Poehler: "I remember Tina Fey wrote a play about Catherine the Great fucking a horse and I thought, 'That lady is hot stuff, I wanna know her.'"

 Tina Fey: "Yes, yes.
 I used to take playwriting classes, and I wrote a one-act play — I can't remember the name of it, but it was really about the way women are perceived as leaders.
 In the play, Catherine the Great would say things like, 'You know, John F. Kennedy had extramarital affairs and no one says anything.
 But I bang one horse and now I'm a horse banger for all eternity?
 That's it?
 That's what I am?'
 I think Hillary Clinton's got to be able to relate to that."